andrewmoles2/rTrainIntroduction/r-fundamentals-5/r_fundamentals_5_solutions.md

 ## Error in knitr::include_graphics("e.g. C:/Users/<Your Name>/Desktop/New_file/r_fundamentals_5.png"): Cannot find the file(s): "e.g. C:/Users/<Your Name>/Desktop/New_file/r_fundamentals_5.png"
 ```

 *note: include_graphics() command is from knitr package.
-You might have noticed that we have not loaded in knitr at the begging of this lesson.
+You might have noticed that we have not loaded in knitr at the beginning of this lesson.
 We can actually use commands from packages you have installed but not loaded in using <name-of-the-package>::<command>.
 It's actually a good practice not to load in entire packages if we're only going to use a single command*

 # Introduction to working directory